New exhibit at Miller Art Gallery features its own

 “I truly thank all of our patrons and art donors for helping to create a meaningful and educational permanent collection,” Marshall said.

 The gallery is always seeking quality artworks to add to its permanent collection, Marshall noted.
-Anyone interested in making a donation is encouraged to call Marshall at Meridian Community College at 601-484-8647.
+Anyone interested in making a donation is encouraged to contact Marshall at Meridian Community College at (601)484-8647.

-The Miller Art Gallery is open from 10 a.m. until 4 p.m.
+The Miller Art Gallery is open from 10 a.m.-4 p.m.
 Monday through Thursday.
-Anyone wishing to be added to the gallery’s email list for upcoming events, should email jmarshal@meridiancc.edu.
+Anyone wishing to be added to the gallery’s email list for upcoming events, should email jmarshal@meridiancc.edu

 Commented